 · The article can be published under one of the CC BY licenses.

-· The article is immediately available as Open Access.
+· The article is immediately available as Open Access in Publishers Version.

 · The article can be archived in RUC's Pure without an embargo period.